 No participant may bring dogs, baby joggers, baby strollers, skateboards, Nordic sticks, rollerblades, hand cycles, Kangoo Jumps, stilts, crutches, unauthorised bicycles or any other wheeled device on the course, except for hand propelled wheelchairs in the mass race (within a designated pen assigned by the organiser).
 Any bulky items or fancy dress which you wish to carry with you as part of a challenge must be cleared with the race director if it is likely to impact on your ability to complete the course within 6 hours 30 minutes or impede other participants.

 How old must I be to compete?

-The minimum age is 18 years of age (marathon) or 15 years of age (10K) on the day of the race.
+The minimum age is 18 years of age (marathon), 17 years of age (half marathon) or 15 years of age (10K) on the day of the race.